Pmacdon15/PatGPT/README.md

 ```
 5. Replace "Put your API key here" with your actual API Key.

+6. For google login to work you must register a google console app, with your apps information.

-6. You can now use the built-in emulator or build your own APK.
+7. You can now use the built-in emulator or build your own APK.

 # Emulators
 The app has been tested on a real device (Note 20 Ultra) and the Pixel_3a_API_34 emulator in Android Studio.
 The layout, using vertical constraints as the parent layout, has been tested on these devices and found to work well..